-AZ Electronic Materials SA (AZEM), a supplier of chemicals used in devices such as Apple Inc. (AAPL:US)’s iPad, fell the most since its October 2010 London listing after saying earnings margins will be below normal levels this year.
+AZ Electronic Materials SA, a supplier of chemicals used in devices such as Apple Inc. (AAPL:US)’s iPad, fell the most since its October 2010 London listing after saying earnings margins will be below normal levels this year.

-AZ shares dropped as much as 30 percent to 258 pence, losing 417 million pounds ($638 million) in value at 11:31 a.m. and making it the biggest decliner on the FTSE 350 Index.
-(NMX) Goldman Sachs Group Inc. cut earnings estimates and its price target for the Luxembourg-based company after AZ said today its IC materials business will probably perform below company expectations in the first half.
+AZ dropped 35 percent to 240 pence, losing about 490 million pounds ($751 million) in value and making it the biggest decliner on the FTSE 350 Index.
+Goldman Sachs Group Inc. cut earnings estimates and its price target for the Luxembourg-based company after AZ said today its IC materials business will probably perform below company expectations in the first half.

 “AZ is facing some company-specific challenges and given the reset required to estimates, we expect the stock will come under significant pressure today,” UBS AG said in a separate note.
 Today’s profit warning is “unexpected” and the margin outlook “significantly below expectations,” UBS said.